TTC (band)

-TTC is a French hip hop group from Paris.
+TTC were a French hip hop group from Paris.
 It consists of Tido Berman, Teki Latex, Cuizinier, Orgasmic, Para One, and Tacteel.
 In 2007, Les Inrockuptibles described it as "one of the most fascinating developments in French music of the past ten years."

 History

 In 2002, TTC released the first album, Ceci N'est Pas Un Disque, on Big Dada.
 In 2004, the group released the second album, Batards Sensibles.
 It featured vocal contributions from Busdriver and Radioinactive.
-The third album, 3615 TTC, was released in 2006.
+The third and final album, 3615 TTC, was released in 2006.